deepset-ai/haystack/docs/_src/usage/usage/terms.rst

 **Sparse** - Vectors that are composed primarily of zeros are called sparse.
 Retrieval methods are also considered sparse if they build sparse vector representations of documents.

+**SQuAD** - The `Stanford Question Answering Dataset <https://rajpurkar.github.io/SQuAD-explorer/>`_ is the defacto standard QA dataset.
+The documents are paragraphs from Wikipedia and the question / answer pairs are created by human annotators.

 **Transformers** - Originally refers to the deep learning architecture that is composed of stacked self-attention layers (first conceptualised `here <https://arxiv.org/pdf/1706.03762.pdf>`_).
 Can also refer to HuggingFace's `repository <https://github.com/huggingface/transformers>`_